 1. Remove distractions

-Teaching our children to respect each other’s personal space is an important lifelong skill.
-However, like most toddlers, 3-year-old 老二 is still learning impulse control.
+Teaching our children to respect each other’s personal space is an ongoing daily challenge.
+Like most toddlers, 3-year-old 老二 is still learning impulse control.
 He is physically incapable of being still and quiet!

 If we are struggling to complete sit-down homework, we save it for when my husband is home and we can divide and conquer.